wowsiddanth/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:** <br><br>

-**For Mac OS users**: Please start the jar file via the terminal (see: step 4 below).
+**For Mac OS users**: Please start the .jar file via the terminal (see: step 4 below).
 If you do not, the files may not be created due to current Mac OS security restrictions on file creation. <br><br>
-**For Windows users**: it is also recommended that the jar be started via the terminal as well (but double-clicking should work fine).
+**For Windows users**: it is also recommended that the .jar be started via the terminal as well (but double-clicking should work fine).
 </div>